Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Dominant states in

-On the other hand, we always obtain a $\langle 1\rangle_d$-state if we pick up a self-assembled ensemble of dimension $(d-1)$ at random, change its orientation in that dimension randomly, and stack it along the new axis.
+On the other hand, we always obtain a $\langle 1\rangle_d$-state if we pick up $L$ self-assembled ensembles of dimension $(d-1)$ at random and stack them along the new axis.
 Although the resultant ensembles in dimension $d$ contain those with $n>1$, such as $n=d$, they are always minor in comparison with those of $n=1$, as discussed below.
 Therefore, the number of $\langle 1\rangle_d$-states ($d\ge 3$) is